Planning permission has been granted for a Heritage Lottery Fund project to redevelop and restore Victoria Park in Stafford.

 Led by landscape architects, TEP, the project seeks to realise the full potential of Victoria Park by restoring its historic fabric to create both a community asset of real significance and value, and to make an important contribution to the wider social, economic, and environmental regeneration of Stafford.

-Buttress’s role on the project includes overseeing the restoration of the park’s historic structures, namely the Grade II listed Mottram Shelter and County War Memorial, and the design of a new café, aviary, and a horticultre and training centre.
+Buttress’s role on the project includes overseeing the restoration of the park’s historic structures, namely the Grade II listed Mottram Shelter, and the design of a new café, aviary, and a horticultre and training centre.

 The café will be a lightweight structure that sits alongside a new landscaped amphitheatre to encourage performance and events.
 It has been designed with a central core to offer 360° views of the park.